 through other kinds of barriers than a solid one.

-For example, consider the somewhat notorious
+For example, consider a notorious example:

-example of an idealized pencil balanced on its tip.
+an idealized pencil balanced on its tip.

 If the tip is sharp, except for a tiny flat spot